 Stanford Procurement Services is committed to the university’s value of sustaining life on earth, including specific commitments to achieve net zero carbon emissions in university operations by 2050 and zero waste by 2030, among others.
-Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and encourage university purchasers and suppliers alike to act responsibly when involved in purchasing activities at Stanford.
+Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and support university purchasers and suppliers to act responsibly when involved in purchasing activities at Stanford.

 Stanford Procurement Services promotes the use of environmentally preferable products, practices, and suppliers.
 Stanford Procurement Services recognizes the university community's responsibility to minimize any negative impacts on society, human health, and the environment, while also meeting various business requirements.

 Specifically, Stanford Procurement Services supports responsible purchasing through: